exonum/exonum-doc/src/architecture/consensus.md

 #### Precommit

-`Precommit` is a message expressing readiness to include a certain proposal as the next block into blockchain. `Precommit` is broadcast to all validators.
+`Precommit` is a message expressing readiness to include a certain proposal as the next block into the blockchain. `Precommit` is broadcast to all validators.

 #### Status